If you've heard of waterless cookware, then you've probably heard the following things:

 Thicker layers also result in more durable cookware that's less prone to warping.

-Unfortunately, we had no luck finding this information for any brand of waterless cookware.
+Unfortunately, we had no luck finding specific information on the heating cores for any brand of waterless cookware.
 Since waterless cookware is marketed primarily as a healthier choice, the heating properties probably aren't a major selling point for most people.
 However, in our opinion, they should be, as they should be for all cookware.

-Since this information is lacking for most brands of clad stainless cookware, we don't consider it a black mark against waterless cookware.
-(Though it is very hard to make an informed buying decision without this data!)
+Since this information is lacking for most brands of clad stainless cookware--not just waterless brands--we don't consider it a black mark against waterless cookware.
+(Though it is very hard to make an informed buying decision without this information.)

-In lieu of this information, you can test the cookware, which is what we did in some cases (we weren't able to purchase every brand).
-You can also estimate simply by how heavy the cookware how well it will perform.
-You want your cookware to have a good heft--but maybe not so much that it's hard to work with.
+You can test the cookware, which is what we did in some cases (we weren't able to purchase every brand).
+You can also estimate simply by how heavy the cookware is how well it will perform.
+You want your cookware to have a good heft--in general, you should buy the heaviest cookware you can comfortably handle.

 The main point here is not to get dazzled by ridiculous numbers of plies--and to remember that only three layers are needed for durable, great-performing cookware.